Close Out, Solve, or Delegate

 - Inbox triage: Apply the rule in real time to avoid accumulation

-- Delegation hygiene: Track delegated items with owner + deadline; follow Work-the-Policy-Not-the-Exception to avoid creating exceptions that collapse back to you
+- Delegation hygiene: Track delegated items with owner + deadline; follow Work-the-Policy-Not-the-Exception to avoid exceptions that collapse back to you

 Related Concepts